CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "charges" : 4,              // Number of uses when spawned
 "stack_size" : 8,           // (Optional) How many uses are in the above-defined volume.
-If omitted, is the same as 'charges' "fun" : 50                  // Morale effects when used
+If omitted, is the same as 'charges' "fun" : 50                  // Morale effects when used "freezing_point": 32,       // (Optional) Temperature in F at which item freezes, default is water (32F/0C)
 ```

 ### Containers